 If the FT protocol is used, then the EDP non-AP STA shall not calculate the MIC for the MIC field of the FTE in the Reassociation Request frame.
 The length of the MIC field of the FTE in the Reassociation Request frame shall be 0 (i.e., the MIC Length subfield of the MIC Control field of the FTE is set to 3).
 The Element Count subfield of the MIC Control field of the FTE shall be set to 0.(#915)

+If the FILS authentication protocol is used, then the EDP non-AP STA shall not encrypt the (Re)Association Request frame using the AEAD algorithm as described in 12.11.2.6.2 (Re)Association Request for FILS key confirmation.

 (…existing texts…)